matrix-construct/construct/doc/STYLE.md

 This means when a variable, or member (a **resource**) first comes into scope, i.e. it is declared or accessible (**acquired**), it must be **initialized** to a completely consistent state at that point.

+* Window shade analogy:
+>
+> Imagine pulling down a window shade to hide the sun.
+As you pull down, the canvas
+> unrolls from its spool at the top.
+Your goal is to hook the shade on to the nail
+> at the bottom of the window: that is a commitment.
+If you slip and let go, the
+> shade will roll back up into the spool at the top: that is an exception.
+>
+> What you can't do is prepare work on the way down which needs _any_ further pulling
+> to be in a consistent state and not leak.
+You might slip and let go at any time for
+> any reason.
+A `malloc()` on one line and a `free()` following it is an example of
+> requiring more pulling.
+>
+> Indeed slipping and letting go is an accident -- but the point is that *accidents
+> happen*.
+They're not always your fault, and many times are outside of your control.
+> This is a good approach for robust and durable code over long-lived large-scale
+> projects.
+>

 #### Exceptions will be used